stockhuman/tpw-data/README.md

 -1 | Org. has never been assessed

 #### fact_editorial `(-1 / 0 - 10)`
 This rating reflects how easily one can obtain information regarding the individuals writing for a news organisation.
-Self-published sources with sole authorship _(a personal blog)_ shall be rated as `-1`, as this scale does not apply.
+Self-published sources with sole authorship _(i.e.: a personal blog)_ shall be rated as `-1`, as this scale does not apply.

 Rating | Meaning
 -- | ------------